raviqqe/raviqqe.github.io/src/pages/resume.md

 - Position: Intern

 - Implemention of a cutting machine simulator in MATLAB from scratch with a supervisor specialized in cutting engineering.
-- The simulator was used to analyze how smooth cut surfaces of materials are expected to be with specific cutting machines.
+- The simulator analyzed smoothness of cut surfaces of certain materials are expected to be with specific cutting machines.

 ## Technology Stack